maksimarefev/bridge/README.md

 ERC20Bridge
     swap
-      √ Should not allow to swap on insufficient balance (69ms) √ Should not allow to swap on insufficient allowance (46ms) √ Should not allow to swap to the same network
+      √ Should not allow to swap on insufficient balance (69ms) √ Should not allow to swap on insufficient allowance (53ms) √ Should not allow to swap to the same network
-      √ Should emit Swap event (68ms)
+      √ Should emit Swap event (48ms)
-      √ Should burn tokens (61ms)
+      √ Should burn tokens
     redeem
-      √ Should not allow to redeem twice (92ms)
+      √ Should not allow to redeem twice (77ms)
-      √ Should not allow to redeem on non-target network (43ms) √ Should not allow to redeem on wrong signer address (49ms) √ Should mint tokens (61ms)
+      √ Should not allow to redeem on wrong signer address (43ms) √ Should mint tokens (47ms)

-  9 passing (2s)
+  8 passing (1s)
 ```
 | File               | % Stmts    | % Branch   | % Funcs    | % Lines    | Uncovered Lines  |
 |--------------------|------------|------------|------------|------------|------------------|